What are IP protection classes?

 - Vibration

-- Mechanical shock load
+- Mechanical impact load

 - Contamination with viruses and bacteria (important for medical technology)